malavikasmenon/india-mf-explorer-web/README.md

 Query Indian mutual fund data like a database.
 No ETL, no signup, no API keys.

+Try it out at [indian-financial-data-explorer.netlify.app](https://indian-financial-data-explorer.netlify.app/).

 ## Why

-All of this data is already public — SEBI mandates its disclosure and AMFI publishes it regularly.What doesn't exist is a version that's already parsed, joined, documented, and queryable.
+All of this data is already public — SEBI mandates its disclosure and AMFI publishes it regularly.
+What doesn't exist is a version that's already parsed, joined, documented, and queryable.

 So everyone who wants to analyse Indian mutual funds writes the same scraper, stands up the same database, and repeats the same four hours of plumbing in private before they can ask their first question.